Bio and Awards

 The impact he made on so many lives (through both advising and teaching)

-is an inspiration to me, and one of the primary reasons I chose to become a university professor.
+is an inspiration to me, and one of the primary reasons I chose to join academia.

 Further, since my own Ph.D. process was as a remote student, sitting with Ken's group for four years (and seeking his